 We hosted a surprise virtual birthday party for Keith (he designed the video thumbnail as well,) and were surprised by guest appearances not only from friends and family, but Star Wars, Industrial Light and Magic, and former PR Head Lynne Hale.

 The Father.Son.Galaxy channel has established itself as a hub for Star Wars fans, connecting with fellow podcasters in the community through their podcast and YouTube channel.
 They’ve had insightful conversations with top Star Wars podcasters, including Alden Diaz/Ahch-To Radio, Star Wars Explained, and more, showcasing the depth and diversity of the Star Wars community.

 Our channel has also been a leader in promoting literacy and storytelling, especially among neurodiverse learners, through their “Storytime with Maceo” series.
 It highlights the passion and enthusiasm of fans and reinforces the community’s love for all things Star Wars, making it a unique and valuable resource for families and educators alike.

 It’s been an incredible year for us as Star Wars fans, and we’re grateful for all of the amazing experiences and opportunities we’ve had.
 We’re looking forward to continuing our journey in the Star Wars community and sharing all of the exciting things that come our way with our listeners, viewers, and readers.

 If you’ve enjoyed reading about our adventures, we hope you’ll join us on our social media channels and subscribe to our podcast and YouTube channel.
 We post updates and behind-the-scenes content on a regular basis, and we always love to hear from our followers and interact with them.
-So don’t be shy – give us a follow and let’s stay connected as we continue to explore the galaxy far, far away together.
+So don’t be shy – give us a follow and let’s stay connected as we continue to explore the Marvel and Star Wars galaxies, together.